Richmond Truck Accident Lawyer

 Virginia is only one of two states that do not require drivers to carry motor vehicle insurance.
 Instead, uninsured drivers pay an annual fee to the DMV.
 If an uninsured motorist is involved in an accident, they must cover the cost of any related expenses out of pocket, rather than seek the inclusion of an insurance company.

 It’s likely that a truck driver will be required to carry insurance by their employer, but there are independent truckers on the road that may not.
-If you are caught in the unfortunate situation of an uninsured truck driver accident, speak with us for advice on what to do next.
+If you are caught in the unfortunate situation of an uninsured truck driver accident, speak with a Virginia trucking accident lawyer from our office for advice on what to do next.

 Types of Truck Accident Damages You Can Recover